egonolieux/personal-conventions/languages/c-sharp.md

     return 5 < 10 ? "a" : "b";
     ```

-- When inheriting from certain classes or interfaces, their declarations must be ordered alphabetically.
+- When inheriting from certain classes or interfaces, order their declarations alphabetically.

-- When using multi-line arguments, the closing parenthesis must be on the same indentation level as the opening statement.
+- When using multi-line arguments, put closing parentheses on the same indentation level as the opening statement.

     ```cs
     // Allowed.